-- MAINTAIN CONTROL OF YOUR SPENDING TO PREVENT THE LIKELIHOOD OF HAVING CREDIT PROBLEMS. - YOUR COVER ESSENTIAL EXPENSES BEFORE MAKING OPTIONAL PURCHASES. - MAINTAIN AND UPDATE YOUR BUDGET REGULARLY SO THAT YOU ARE NEVER SURPRISED BY THE UNEXPECTED.
+- Maintain Control of Your Spending to prevent the Likelihood of Having Credit PROBLEMS. - COVER YOUR ESSENTIAL EXPENSES BEFORE MAKING OPTIONAL PURCHASES. - MAINTAIN AND UPDATE YOUR BUDGET REGULARLY SO THAT YOU ARE NEVER SURPRISED BY THE UNEXPECTED.

-you're earning more money than you are spending.
+If you have a positive balance, your income is greater than your expenses or in other words you're earning more money than you are spending.
 If this is the case, try to focus on putting more money into your savings or emergency fund.
 Use the excess toward planning your financial goals.
 Whether you have a goal to pay off student loans or a high credit card bill, or saving money toward a car, home or vacation.